-Baccarat, the casino based card game that became substantially more popular after the 007 movies, in which James Bond played the card game.
+Baccarat: the casino based card game that became substantially more popular after the 007 movies, in which James Bond played the card game.
 Prior to movies such as 007, Baccarat was considered a rich man’s game due to the incredibly high wager amounts placed on each round.
 The game itself is easy to play, but some might find the rules somewhat confusing at first due to scoring methods.
 Many casinos, especially online casinos, have included side bet options to provide additional opportunities to improve their odds of winning.
 In this guide, we will look at how the game is played, what the different player options are, and of course, the strategies that can be applied.
-The best way to learn the game is to keep this guide open, register at a casino, and enter one of their low limit Baccarat games.
+The best way to learn the game is to keep this guide open, register at an online casino, and enter one of their low limit Baccarat games.
 This provides an opportunity to play and practice using standard rules and betting features, and with a lower wager amount, you can learn to play Baccarat without being worried about suffering large losses.

 Play Baccarat at these online casinos